bbrfc-celtic/website-dev/README.md

 ### Deployment<a id="sec-3-1-1" name="sec-3-1-1"></a>

+Pushing will trigger a Travis build.
+Travis will build the site, run some tests and upload to another GitHub-Pages-enabled-repo using the `middleman-deploy` gem and an access token.

+This behaviour can be avoid by committing and including the text `[ci skip]` somewhere in the commit message.

+Pull requests will not build.

-The website can be deployed either by running `rake deploy_droplet`, if a server is configured beforehand or `middleman deploy`, to deploy to GitHub pages, using the `middleman-deploy` gem.
+The website can also be deployed by running `rake deploy_droplet`, if a server is configured beforehand.
+Just figure something out with the `/build/` folder.

-When using the middleman method, the `/build` directory is pushed to another repo, that is 'GitHub Pages enabled'.

-More information can be found in the Rakefile or config.rb respectively.
+Check the Rakefile, config.rb and .travis.yml !

 ## Dependency manager<a id="sec-3-2" name="sec-3-2"></a>